Which of the following cells in the gastric mucosa produce intrinsic factor and hydrochloric acid?

 What is frequently the first manifestation of stress ulcers?

 What would be the result of chronic bleeding from gastric carcinoma?

 a.
 Occult blood in the stool and anemia

 Following gastric resection, the onset of nausea, cramps, and dizziness immediately after meals indicates:

-a large volume of chime has entered the intestines, causing distention
+a. a large volume of chyme has entered the intestines, causing distention.

 Why does mild hyperbilirubinemia occur in newborns?

 d.
 Immature liver cannot process bilirubin quickly enough